cornell-zhang/heurigym/README.md

-## 🤝 Contribute by Adding New Problems
+## 🤝 Contribute
+We welcome contributions to the HeuriGym benchmark!

 To add a new problem to the benchmark suite, you need to create a new folder in the `problems` directory.
 The folder should have two subfolders:
 * `dataset`: A folder for problem instances